Biocomputing-Research-Group/FDR/README.md

 # FineFDR

-A fast and accurate Fine-grained Taxonomy-specific FDR assessment tool to control the FDR separately for peptides in different taxonomic ranks.
+A fast and accurate fine-grained taxonomy-specific FDR assessment tool to control the FDR separately for peptides in different taxonomic ranks.
 The details are available in [paper].